guillemcompanysgarcia/guillemcompanysgarcia/README.md

 ## Hi there 👋

+Starting a new journey to expand my knowledge!

 <a href="https://roadmap.sh"><img src="https://roadmap.sh/card/tall/668fd0b0600e4dccf235bf5e?variant=dark&roadmaps=aws" alt="roadmap.sh"/></a>

+:)
 <!--
 **guillemcompanysgarcia/guillemcompanysgarcia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.